BudhirajaChinmay/SIH2019-Transport_Problem/README.md

 From this example we can see that mean change is approximately 4.

-If from stop our prediction of no. of vacant seats comes out to be wrong.For eg- predicted range for the stop1 was 5-10 but no. of vacants available were only 3.Then to make it consistent for all the subsequent stops in route we would add delta change=3-5=-2 to ranges of subsequent stops.If predicted range for stop2 was 3-8 then new range would become 1-6.By this we can make our prediction consistent with dynamic data coming.
+If for a particular stop our prediction of no. of vacant seats comes out to be wrong.
+For eg- predicted range for a stop-i was 5-10 but no. of vacants available were only 3.Then to make it consistent for all the subsequent stops in route we would add delta change=3-5=-2 to ranges of subsequent stops.If predicted range for stop2 was 3-8 then new range would become 1-6.By this we can make our prediction consistent with dynamic data coming.

-Our project consists of 2 folders-database and server.Database stores all the dat we require like no. of vacant seats in the sql database.Server database consists of our node.js server that hosts our website.